koliber/auth0_import_export/README.md

 # How to use this tool?

 ## Prerequisites
-1You know how to use the command line
+1. You know how to use the command line
-2You have Python 3 installed
+2. You have Python 3 installed
 3. You downloaded the user export from Auth0 using the [import/export extension](https://auth0.com/docs/customize/extensions/user-import-export-extension).
 4. You received an Auth0 password hash export after requesting one from them using their support ticketing system.